-WidePoint NFI PKI certificates issued under the WidePoint NFI PKI CPS reference the WidePoint NFI PKI CP in the certificatePolicy extension field of all certificate with at least one of the listed certificate policy object identifiers identified in the table above.
-Additionally, each WidePoint NFI PKI CA that issues certificates asserting a PIV-I certificate policies will be cross-certified with the FBCA CA or an Authorized CA that holds a certificate signed by the FBCA CA. The foregoing certificate policy object identifiers may not be used except as specifically authorized by the WidePoint NFI PKI CP.
-Unless specifically approved by the Federal PKI Policy Authority, WidePoint NFI PKI CAs do not assert the FBCA CP certificate policy object identifiers in any certificates issued, except in the policyMappings extension establishing an equivalency between an FBCA certificate policy and a certificate policy in the WidePoint NFI PKI CP.
-Only the certificate policy object identifiers listed in Section 1.2, Table 1 are used within WidePoint NFI PKI certificate policy object identifiers for purposes of cross certification of the WidePoint NFI PKI to another PKI.
+WidePoint NFI PKI certificates issued under the WidePoint NFI CPS reference the WidePoint NFI CP in the certificatePolicy extension field of all certificate with at least one of the listed certificate policy object identifiers identified in the table above.
+Additionally, each WidePoint NFI CA that issues certificates asserting a PIV-I certificate policies will be cross-certified with the FBCA CA or an Authorized CA that holds a certificate signed by the FBCA CA. The foregoing certificate policy object identifiers may not be used except as specifically authorized by the WidePoint NFI CP.
+Unless specifically approved by the Federal PKI Policy Authority, WidePoint NFI CAs do not assert the FBCA CP certificate policy object identifiers in any certificates issued, except in the policyMappings extension establishing an equivalency between an FBCA certificate policy and a certificate policy in the WidePoint NFI CP.
+Only the certificate policy object indentifiers listed in Section 1.2, Table 1 are used within WidePoint NFI PKI certificates with the exception of the policyMappings extension, which may assert other PKI certificate policy object identifiers for purposes of cross certification of the WidePoint NFI PKI to another PKI.

-The WidePoint NFI PKI and this CPS Summary support medium assurance, medium-hardware assurance and pivi-cardAuth assurance levels as defined in Section 1.4.1, Table 3.
+The WidePoint NFI PKI and this CPS support medium assurance, medium-hardware assurance and pivi-cardAuth assurance levels as defined in Section 1.4.1, Table 3.